 ~

-These fifteen years, my one fear has always been that one day I would see Del's departed spirit walk through here, or if not hers, then the spirits of my children.
-How can that happen, though, since they only existed in my mind?
+For these fifteen years, my fear has always been that one day I would see Del's departed spirit walk through here, or if not hers, then the spirits of my children.
+How can that happen, though, since they only exist in my mind?

 I guess, even in my state of delusion, believing that Del and I were married with two kids named Liv and Charles, I recognized that something was wrong with my mental state of health.
 So much so that I removed myself from my imagined family because I loved them enough to not subject them to the consequences of my unstable condition.
 I isolated myself over something that was never real.
 I can never return to being a functioning member of a society I could never be a part of.
 That counts for something, right?